 Tulum Itinerary: Where to Stay in Tulum

-There are two main areas in Tulum, Tulum Town and Tulum Beach (Hotel Zone).
+There are two main areas in Tulum: Tulum Town and Tulum Beach (Hotel Zone).
 Both areas have their benefits.
 Tulum Town is more affordable, and nearby plenty of restaurants and bars.
 While Tulum Beach is pricier, you are staying on the beach, which is a perk in itself.
-I opted to stay two nights in town and two nights at the beach in order to get the best of both worlds.
+I opted to stay two nights in town and two nights at the beach to get the best of both worlds.
 Either of these areas can be a good base for this Tulum itinerary.
 These are the hotels I stayed at during my stay:

 Zendero Tulum- Tulum Town